-➡ Intra-document cross-references will not be shown in the reference pane.
+- ➡ Intra-document cross-references will not be shown in the reference pane. - Server component attributes can now be edited from the Smart Document pane via the context menu.

 Where Used tab

 The Where Used tab displays all assets that refer to the selected asset.